Sŏnggyun'gwan: Education

-The primary written language of Sŏnggyun'gwan was Hanja.
+The primary written language of Sŏnggyun'gwan was Hanmun.
 Sŏnggyun'gwan's teachings were mainly Confucian-related, and were primarily aimed at preparing students for government service.
 Students also studied law, medicine, interpretation, accounting, archery, mathematics, music, and etiquette.
 But the main goal was for the students to pass the higher national civil service examinations (gwageo).
 Like their Chinese counterpart, these examinations were on writing ability, knowledge of the Confucian classics, and proposals of management of the state (governance).
 Technical subjects were also included to appoint experts in medicine, interpretation, accounting, and law.
 The original set number of students was 150 when Sŏnggyun'gwan was founded, which was raised to 200 in 1429.
 All of the students were male and women were forbidden from entering the campus.

 Entrance examinations for Sŏnggyun'gwan were extremely harsh and were only allowed for the sons of yangban, the Joseon era upper class or royalty.
 There were two ways to be accepted into Sŏnggyun'gwan.
 Either the students had to pass the two admission exams, Saengwonsi and Jinsasi, or take the other two examinations, Seungbo (승보) and Eumseo.
 If they passed these examinations, they were given the opportunity to be accepted.

 Students lived very comfortably on full scholarship and were waited on by servants.